 Standing in the Catholic liberal arts tradition, New Oxford Collegiate Academy offers a STEM-rigorous education that includes four full years of Latin, science, mathematics, history, philosophy and theology.
 Students learn by observation, experiments, and directed reading of the greatest authors of Western Civilization.
 Students come to see Euclid, Plato, Aristotle, St. Augustine, St. Thomas Aquinas, Dante Alighieri, Newton, Copernicus, Jane Austen, C.S.
 Lewis and J.R.R.
 Tolkien as their companions in a life of virtue, intellect and faith.
 Scripture studies are integrated into the entire curriculum, helping students see how revealed truth completes every other field of study.
 We intentionally forgo “electives” and concentrate our curriculum on those elements of a liberal arts education which have been proven to prepare students for personal, professional and academic excellence—and a joyful life of confident faith.

 Our tutorial-based approach allows us to offer a variety of enrichments and remedial courses tailored to the unique needs and gifts of your student.
+The course descriptions below are representative of our courses for each year, but admit of variation depending on student needs and interest.
 We encourage you to be in touch about the many ways we support our students in their educational journey.